MindQuantum-HiQ/HiQsimulator/docs/source/tutorials/tutorials.backends.rst

                                   DecompositionRuleSet)
    import projectq.setups.decompositions

-   from hiq.projectq.backends import SimulatorMPI from hiq.projectq.cengines import GreedyScheduler, HiQMainEngine
+   from projectq.backends import SimulatorMPI from projectq.cengines import GreedyScheduler, HiQMainEngine

    from mpi4py import MPI

+Below you will find some explanations about each of the lines in the above example

+Line 1
-(1)Package ops include all supported quantum gates.
+   Package ``projectq.ops`` include all supported quantum gates.

+Line 2
-(2)Package meta includes optimizations of some implemented operations.
+    Package ``projectq.meta`` includes optimizations of some implemented operations.

+Line 3
-(3)Package backends include all supported backends.
+    Package ``projectq.backends`` include all supported backends.

+Line 4
-(4)Package engines include all modules of the compiler engine.
+    Package ``projectq.cengines`` include all modules of the compiler engine.

+Line 5
-(5)Package setups can be used to configure the main engine.
+    Package ``projectq.setups`` can be used to configure the main engine.

+Line 6
-(6)Package mpi4py are used to call the dependent MPI library.
+    Package ``mpi4py`` are used to call the dependent MPI library.

 2. Indicate the backend simulator and create a main engine.